medialab/minet/docs/cli.md

                                     [--total TOTAL] [-o OUTPUT]
                                     handle_or_handle_column

-# Minet Bluesky Resolve Handle Command
+# Minet Bluesky Resolve Handle command

 Resolve whether a Bluesky handle to its DID or multiple Bluesky handles to their DIDs from column of a CSV file.
 This command uses the Bluesky HTTP API.